 Banks, finance technology companies (Fintech) and central banks across the world have been actively exploring new technologies to increase efficiency of payments.
 Among them are Distributed Ledger Technology (DLT) or blockchain.
 One possible value proposition is a cost-efficient multi-currency payment system with inter-operability of different DLTs.

 The options for payment instruments available to both consumers and businesses are varied.
 Different payment methods cater to different unique business needs.
 Approach your bank to understand what they offer and how they can support your business needs.

 Discover a spectrum of possibilities

-Simulate cash management structures on DBS Treasury Prism to better understand the benefits of utilising various balance and flow tools, and gain insights on how you can optimise cash management for your business.
+Simulate possible cross-border liquidity management structures on DBS Treasury Prism to better understand the associated benefits and regulations that apply, and gain insights on how you can optimise cash management for your business.